 The wide price range is due to variation in domain extension (.com versus .org), where the domain is purchased, and any add-ons you choose.
 Some hosting providers will also offer a free domain name for a certain amount of time when you register, so it may be worthwhile to purchase the domain name and hosting provider together.

 A hosting provider is where your website will live on the internet.
 Choosing the right hosting provider is essential for a well-functioning website as it can affect the site’s overall health, speed, and security.

-Again, there are many providers to choose from and prices will vary.
+Again, there are many providers to choose from and prices will vary, but there are definitely great options for low-cost WordPress hosting.
 We gathered 23 of the best WordPress hosting providers here to help you narrow down your options.
 Some examples include SiteGround and Bluehost, with prices ranging from $14.99-$39.99 per month and $7.99-$119.99 per month respectively.

 The cost of web hosting will depend on the type of web server you choose for your site, which can be determined by the amount of web traffic you expect.
-Shared hosting is great for websites with low traffic volume, while dedicated server hosting is ideal for websites with high traffic volume.
+Shared hosting is the go-to option for low-cost WordPress hosting.
+As the cheaper option, it’s great for websites with low traffic volume, while dedicated server hosting is ideal for ones with high traffic volume.
 The more exclusive the server, the more expensive the price tag.

 This part is my favorite — it's time to make your website eye-catching.

 To do so, you'll need a theme for your WordPress website – a theme will allow you to organize content and display it in a visually appealing way.
 Your branding should help you determine the ideal theme for your site, so take time to choose the best option for your business and goals.